 You can buy passholder discount tickets right here through our partnership with Rail Europe; they’re also available in local currency (starting about £50 or €75) at select European locations including Eurostar departure stations and Euraide offices (Munich Hbf and Berlin Hbf stations), and by phone to the European numbers above, but not on the Eurostar website.

 Classes: Eurostar’s three classes of service are Standard (second), Standard Premier (first), and Business Premier.
 I choose Standard class to save money.
 Standard Premier costs about 50 percent more (no youth or senior discount) and gets you a little more leg and elbow room, a newspaper, a small meal, and power plugs at seats.
 Business Premier class is only for serious business travelers willing to spend $400 one way, and is the only refundable class of ticket.
 A wide range of fares is sold for each class of seating (just like with the airlines).

-Refunds: Unless you pay full fare, Eurostar tickets are not refundable.
-Some fares allow you to exchange your ticket once before departure (for a new date or time in the same direction of travel), but others do not.
-If allowed, you'll pay the difference between the original ticket price and the fares available on the date of exchange and may also pay a fee.
+Exchanges: All Eurostar tickets for Standard and Standard Premier classes are not refundable.
+You may, however, exchange your ticket once before departure (for a new date or time in the same direction of travel), though you’ll have to pay a $40 fee plus the difference between the original ticket price and the fares available on the date of exchange.
 Be sure of your plans before you buy a ticket.